Free places for kids to play indoors

-There's also a play area for toddlers and big building blocks.
+There’s also a free indoor playground for toddlers and big building blocks.

 We’ve always gone in the morning and there are a lot of young kids there.
 It might not be as much fun for the little ones with older kids playing.

 Be warned that the air compressors for the foam ball toys can be pretty loud and that can scare some kids.
-The Little Miss didn't like the noise, but moved on quick because it was so much fun!
+The Little Miss didn’t like the noise, but moved quickly because it was so much fun!